Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Bias Corrections for Fixed Effects Binary Choice Models

+To possibly further improve its finite sample properties, the analytical bias correction can be further iterated.
+More precisely, we start with an initial $\tilde{\boldsymbol{\beta}}$, afterwards we recompute $\hat{\mathbf{b}}^{\text{abc}}$, update $\tilde{\boldsymbol{\beta}}$, and repeat this procedure a finite number of times. \textcite{ah2007} refer to this approach as infinitely repeated analytical bias correction.

-\textcite{fw2016} also extend the split-panel jackknife bias correction of \textcite{dj2015} to nonlinear models with a two-way error component.
-The idea is to split the panel into smaller sub panels and use these to form an estimator of the composite bias term.
-Those sub panels are extracted as blocks, to maintain the dependency structure of the panel.
-Next, we describe two estimators of the bias term that are based on different splitting strategies to generate sub panels.
-The first one is described in \textcite{fw2016}.
+Next we describe how the split-panel jackknife can be used to form estimators of the asymptotic bias.
+The idea is to split the panel into sub panels and use them to construct an estimator of the asymptotic bias from different sub panel estimators.
+We consider two different splitting strategies: the first strategy (\textit{SPJ1}) is described in \textcite{fw2016} and the second one (\textit{SPJ2}) in \textcite{cfw2017}.
 Let